imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

   <p class="mb0 grey-light sans line-height-small">A case study for my personal portfolio.
 Documenting my process, my thoughts, and my takeaway.</p>
 </header>

 After numerous iterations, I have finally shipped it.
-Since I began the journey of designing and developing my portfolio, I find it true when people say <span class="grey">you are your worst critic</span>.
+Since I began the journey of designing and developing my portfolio, I find it true when people say <span class="grey">you are your own worst critic</span>.
 I lost count on the times where I contemplated over my design, scrapped it and started over.

 <hr class="dotted-divider">

-[Should designers have a portfolio?](https://www.designernews.co/stories/76421-should-designers-have-a-portfolio-site-) This got me thinking, what is my purpose to have a portfolio?
+[Should designers have a portfolio?](https://www.designernews.co/stories/76421-should-designers-have-a-portfolio-site-) This got me thinking, what is the purpose of a portfolio?
 Surely it is more than having pretty visuals on a website or for the sake of having something online.
 Personally, I find that having a portfolio is having **a space where I can reflect on the work that I have done**.
 An opportunity to rethink the decisions and learn from my mistakes.
 Also, **a platform to showcase your craft to your target audience**.
 Some like-minded people might stumble upon your portfolio and would reach out saying they appreciate your work.
 Even better, a potential client or potential employer might read your work and think you are a good fit.

 <p class="m0">
   <img src="/assets/images/projects/portfolio/reflection-and-showcase.png" alt="Reflection and Showcase">